 Somalgré Ouédraogo.
 Comparative study of three diets including two based on two different termite species and one based on fish meal as an animal protein source (completed in 2016).

 Jeanne Bamogo.
-Optimisation of production techniques for fly larvae in the region of Hauts-Bassins (on-going).
+Optimisation of production techniques for fly larvae in the region of Hauts-Bassins (completed in 2017).

 Florence Sankara.
-Co-construction of techniques for extracting and drying fly larvae in Southern Burkina Faso (on-going).
+Co-construction of techniques for extracting and drying fly larvae in Southern Burkina Faso (completed in 2017).

 Marc Somé.
-Effects of chicken manure and maggot production substrates on maize production and soil fertility (on-going).
+Effects of chicken manure and maggot production substrates on maize production and soil fertility (completed in 2017).

 UAC – Faculté des Sciences Agronomiques (Bénin):